What will be the biggest change with Trump winning the US Election?

 One of the first policies that will likely be tackled during Trump’s presidency is immigration.
 Although it’s hard to say whether or not any of the promises Trump madeduring his campaign are realistic, mentioning the faults in the system has already brought a lot of things into question and a lot of issues to the public’s attention.
 For example, his plan to temporarily close the US border to Muslims is not something that can realistically be implemented without inciting legal chaos or even more dire consequences in regards to international relations.
 Different actions with similar goals may be taken in the future in the hopes of ensuring the safety of the American people and the economic stability of the country.

 Another possible change is that there will be call for a revision of the two party system.
 This election more than ever has highlighted some of the more serious faults to this system, especially in terms of favouring particular candidates.
 It seems that this system is more closely associated with electing parties than electing people, which is misleading when in a lot of situations the running candidate may have an opinion or policy favoured by the public that the party as a whole would disagree with.

 Overall it’s difficult to make any assumptions about Trump’s hypothetical presidency, especially considering he is such an unpredictable candidate.
 Maybe he will exact all of the changes he promised in his campaign.
-Maybe he’ll try to revive his casino empire, in which case learning about the myths of blackjack would benefit us all.
+Maybe he’ll take control of the senate and become a dictator.
 Maybe he’ll reveal himself to be a giant lizard dressed in an unconvincing ‘man-suit’.
 Who knows?
-The only thing we know so far is that Donald Trump is a character to remember and possible a president to be noted in the history books.
+Life is a game of blackjack: you can either stick with what you’ve got or take a risk, and Donald Trump is one heck of a risk.